Man City vs Southampton: Josko Gvardiol explains his surprising scoring skill ahead of Saints visit

-Man City defender Josko Gvardiol has two goals in three Premier League games ahead of home match with Southampton at 3pm on Saturday; Watch the full interview on Soccer Saturday Pre-Match from 11am.
+Man City defender Josko Gvardiol has two goals in three Premier League games ahead of home match with Southampton at 3pm on Saturday - follow live on Sky Sports' digital platforms

 Josko Gvardiol: "My idol was Messi.
 When you are a defender for 10-15 years you get sick of it!"